 Markets may rise and fall and the prices of financial instruments and other assets on the financial markets in general, and more specifically the prices of assets of the nature and type the Fund may invest in and hold, can rise and fall.
-A careful selection and spread of investments does not provide any guarantee of positive results.
-In the biotech / life sciences market, governmental measures or involvement related to medicine approvals, pricing intervention, other governmental related intervention as well as technology risks can have a large impact on the value of one single company or the market as a whole.
+A careful selection and spread of investments does not provide any quarantee of positive results.
+In the biotech / life sciences market governmental measures related to medicine approvals and pricing as well as technology risks can have a large impact on the value of one single company or the market as a whole.
 There may be various reasons why markets fall like recessions caused by a change in the economic business cycle or a pandemic.